spotify/scio/scio-repl/README.md

 ```
 scio> :newScio c1
-Scio context is available at 'c1'
+Scio context available as 'c1'
 scio> :newScio c2
-Scio context is available at 'c2'
+Scio context available as 'c2'
 scio> :newLocalScio lc
-Scio context is available at 'lc'
+Scio context available as 'lc'
 ```

 You can use those in combination with `DataflowPipelineRunner` to run multiple pipelines at the same